 When I rang to make an appointment, I was told there were no printouts, and registers were not available for the public to view.

 However, if I wanted to make a donation to the church, the priest would see if he could find the records I was seeking.

-I've since learned that I'm not the only researcher to have made a 'donation' and received nothing.
-However, I've also learned that many researchers have received records following their 'donations'.
+Many years later, I know I'm not the only family historian to whom this happened, but I also know many researchers have received records following their 'donations'.
 I guess it depends on the parish.

 For additional research information about each of the the main religious groups in Ireland, see the Quick Links/Related Pages box in the right-hand column.